KJFX

-KJFX (95.7 FM, "The Fox") is a commercial radio station in Fresno, California, owned by One Putt Broadcasting.
-KJFX airs a classic rock music format.
-Its studios are located at 1415 Fulton Street in downtown Fresno.
-In morning drive time, the station carries The Bob and Tom Show, syndicated by Westwood One.
+KJFX (95.7 FM) is a commercial radio station licensed to Fresno, California, United States, serving the Fresno metropolitan area.
+Owned by One Putt Broadcasting, KJFX airs a classic rock format branded as "95.7 The Fox", with studios located at 1415 Fulton Street in downtown Fresno.

-KJFX has an effective radiated power (ERP) of 17,500 watts.
-The transmitter tower is off California State Route 168 in Humphreys Station.
+The transmitter is sited off California State Route 168 in Humphreys Station.
 KJFX broadcasts using HD Radio technology.

 History

 KYNO-FM

 The origin of this station goes back to legendary radio owner, Gene Chenault.
 He already owned KYNO 1300 AM (now KWRU).
 It played Top 40 hits, using a format known as "Boss Radio" and was popular among the young people of Fresno.
 The FCC granted it a construction permit in 1970 for an FM station at 95.5 MHz.
 The call sign would be KYNO-FM.